kioshoe/quizlet/README.md

 It's currently written to accomodate multiple choice questions with 4 possible choices.
 This can be adapted to your needs by changing the quiz function.

 Sample questions and quiz results have been provided in the repository.
+To run in terminal, use the command python Quiz_Template.py Sample.csv, replacing filenames as necessary.